*Ad – Press Trip. All opinions are my own.

 You have a few options when deciding on the type of tour you’ll take – standard or electronic.
 If you choose the electronic, you can have an individual little i-pod style device with headphones to listen to information and tales as you go or you can choose the family option which is what I decided to try out.
 It’s amazing.
 You can a tablet that gives you a map of each room, secret locations for the kids to find objects, information about the room as well as games and activities.
 They’re in hard shell cases as well so obviously be careful but don’t panic too much!

-It was in this room that I first discovered the ingenious way the museum has tried to include children in the tour – secret drawers.
+It was in this room that you discover the ingenious way the museum has tried to include children in the tour – secret drawers.
 That’s right – in almost every section of the museum there is either a hidden drawer in the wall or a red box for children to find.
 Some are very well hidden but they needn’t worry as the location is also helpfully marked on the map of each room on the ipad they are taking round as well as games and interactive activities for each room.
 In each box is usually an item the kids can put on to dress up in or a prop the can have a play with as well as an information card telling them all about it.

 The next room you come too is a little mini cinema where a short video is shown, detailing the history of the courthouse before setting you off into the main body of the museum.